Get $50k to start building something meaningful, no strings attached.

-Our first cohort came in with prototypes, alphas, ideas and problem statements.
+Fellows have come in with prototypes, alphas, ideas and problem statements.
 Some spent the time exploring and iterating on concepts.
 Others shipped new features, rebranded, and raised funding.

 Katie began the program with a prototype.
 As a fellow, she iterated on her concept, met her co-founder, brought on new advisors, raised seed financing, rebranded the company, and completed a successful beta.